DenSmolonski/ai-dev-tasks/process-task-list.md

 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which parent task is next and work on all its sub-tasks.
 6. After implementing all sub-tasks of a parent task, update the file and then pause for user approval before starting the next parent task.

+VERY IMPORTANT: don't guess and better ***ASK*** if you have more than two way how to implement task